pszufe/MIT_18.S097_Introduction-to-Julia-for-Data-Science/README.md

 **Room:** This class will meet in 2-131.

+This course will also be streamed freely live online via MS Teams for participants outside of Boston.
+If you want to get a link to the stream drop us your email address at: https://forms.gle/JZYU6p2P6D7YCyUF6

 Data analysis has become one of the core processes in virtually any professional activity.
 The collection of data becomes easier and less expensive, so we have ample access to it.